VvSeanGTvV/Project-Restoration/README.md

 # [JAVA EDITION]
 Similar to the first v5 reborn mod but is made in java!
 Much more advance scripting, and more classic buildings.
+This mod will change name later!
+Because, I wanted to merge older version like v4 and v6 early previews here!

 ## --- Mod Includes ---

-Legacy Mechpad
+v5 Mechpad

-Legacy Unit Factory
+v5 Unit Factory

+v5 Units

-Legacy Units
+v6 Early Units (Vanguard)

 ## --- Future Contents ---

-Legacy Maps
+v5 Maps

-Legacy Cores
+v5 Cores

-Legacy Blocks
+v5 Blocks

 ## --- Credits ---